top of page

 Specifically, the winner of this award will be an individual who:

-• Is a youth, 25 years old or younger
+• Is a young person, aged 25 years old or younger

-• Lives in an under-served, immigrant/refugee community and is working hard to save their own people and uplift their neighborhood
+• Lives in an underserved, immigrant/refugee community and is working hard to save their own people and uplift their neighborhood

 • Gives freely and selflessly of their time to community activities